CodePadawans/nano_padawans_test/README.md

 #### class `Test` methods
 `run` calls all methods ending on _test

-`assert` takes 3 arguments `(expected, actual, msg = "")`

-raises an exception if expected is not actual
+`assert` takes 3 arguments `(expected, actual, msg = "")`, it raises an exception, if expected is not actual and returns a `victory` message otherwise

-returns otherwise

 `self.inherited(subclass)` collects all inherited classes